neild001/SeekArc/README.md

 To help with understanding how to use the SeeekArc I’ve put together a sample app with a number of controls that can be used to adjust the attributes of the SeekArc.
 This is by far the best way to get a good understanding of how to use the SeekArc.
 From the sample app you’ll see that it is possible to set attributes such as:

-Sweep angle
+Sweep angle,
-Rotation
+Rotation,
-Clockwise, (which way do you want the progress to increase clockwise/anticlockwise) Arc and progress width
+Clockwise, (which way do you want the progress to increase clockwise/anticlockwise), Arc and progress width,
-Rounded corners
+Rounded corners and
 Touch inside enable/disable.